VOBREDIMET Design Framework

 Mobility

 – petrol carWas finally changed to a biogas car in January 2022.
-Electric car is coming.

 Tweaking the electricity system

 Our biggest frustration is lack of electricity in the winter which has various other effects as described above.
-Above I have analysed different options for solutions.
+I have analysed different options for solutions.
 The concrete question is how to eliminate the need to regularly generate electricity with the generator.
 We want to find a short term solution that functions already in the winter 2022-23 and explore longer term solutions.

 Short term (this chapter was written in February 2022)

 As described above a quick fix to the situation is an electric car with V2L (vehicle to load).
 I envision that this enables a situation where we need to go shopping to Lohja once a week and at the same time charge the car at the hypermarket parking lot.
 The full car battery should run the house for a week even if there is no wind (most weeks there is some wind).
 For the time being there are no charging stations in Karjalohja but on the other hand we pretty regularly go to Lohja anyway for services or shopping that is not available here (and new charging stations are popping up).
 I have placed the order for a Kia EV6 which at the same time will serve as a good quality car for my “business-self”.
-Lead times for cars are long, I hope to receive it in May 2022.
+Lead times for cars are long, I hope to receive it in May 2022 (it arrived in December).

 Of course, how this solution will work in practice is not completely clear.
 Questions I already have that can be answered only by observing once the car is here are: